jvierine/phasecal/README.md

 This software package allows a relative cable delay to be measured with an accuracy of ~ 1 picosecond by tracking the phase of an upgoing 5 MHz signal and a downgoing 5 MHz + 1 kHz signal.
 The software requires a custom FPGA image for the USRP N200, which simply streams dual channel decimated raw 100 MHz ADC samples.

+The FPGA code is probably useful for anyone that wants simple raw decimated samples out of a USRP N200.
+The double precision downconversion gnuradio signal processing block is probably also useful for anyone that needs very accurate downconversion.
+Other than that, the rest is highly specific for the VLBI hardware developed at MIT Haystack.

 Hardware
 --------